agency-library/agency/agency/detail/executor_traits/README.md

 This directory contains the implementations of `executor_traits`' member functions.

-Each member function's implementation is selected from a set set of implementation strategies.
+Each member function's implementation is selected from a set of implementation strategies.
 The selection is made depending on the existence of executor member functions and other criteria known at compile time.